mattstratton/iac-fundamentals-yaml/lab-1/README.md

 takes the following inputs:

 - `name`: a name for the resource we are creating
-- `build`: the Docker build context (i.e., the path to the app)
-- `image_name`: the qualified image name which can include a tag
-- `skip_push`: a flag that defines whether to push to a registry

 Now that we've provisioned our first piece of infrastructure, let's add the other pieces of our application.